bsgbryan/pyro/README.md

   pyro.
     get('users/barney/friends/fred').
     then(function (value) {
-      // Value is whatever data is stored at the /users/barney/friends/fred path })
+      // Value is whatever data is stored at the /users/barney/friends/fred location })
 ```

 set
 ---

-`set` is how you insert and overwrite data. `set` assigns the value passed to the path specified.
+`set` is how you insert and overwrite data. `set` assigns the value passed to the location specified.
 It
 returns a promise that is resolved `true` when the value has been set.
-The path's priority is set
+The location's priority is set
 using the `priority` method.

 Below is an example: